LibreZimbra/librezimbra/FAQ.md

 ---

+Q: How can I build for Devuan ? (debootstrap fails to find script 'ascii')

+A: Debian's and Ubuntu's version of debootstrap don't know about Devuan releases.
+   Just chdir to /usr/share/deboootstrap/scripts/ and create symlinks named by the Devuan release (eg. 'ascii') pointing to 'sid'.

+---

 Q: Where can I get dck-buildpackage ?
 What is that anyways ?

 A: It's a little tool for building debian packages in docker containers.